University of St Andrews

 |Self-Catered||from £3,915 to £6,486 per year|

-- For centuries the coastal town of St Andrews has been globally recognised as a religious centre and place of pilgrimage.
+- For centuries the town of St Andrews has been globally recognised as a religious centre and place of pilgrimage.
 Today, the compact town has retained most of its medieval features, including the 12th century cathedral and castle.

 - St Andrews' coastal location provides a dramatic landscape and an abundance of fresh sea air.
 A blustery walk along one of the town's stunning beaches is a great way to stimulate your thoughts.